ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Morality/Morality.md

 As a player, you are controlling a character in a roleplaying game.
 Sometimes, it is difficult to act appropriately, as you can see consequences as a player that your character shouldn't or can't predict.
 In these cases, the GM may ask you to make a morality check to enforce or stop an action your character is taking.
-In this case you roll both of the moral scores in the axis in question, and the one with the best [[../../Gameplay/Checks & Dice#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]] wins.
+In this case you roll both of the moral scores in the axis in question, and the one with the best [[../../Gameplay/Gameplay#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]] wins.
 You must then follow according to your character's morals and not your own will as a player.
 > For example, you are being given a tour within the mansion of a very wealthy individual, and you are currently in their vault.
 Something happens and they rush outside forgetting about your existence.
 You, as a player, decide to wait for them to come back without touching anything.
 But your character, being generous d6 - greedy d12 is not one to sit and wait while such riches are at hand.
 The GM asks you to make a generous vs greedy check, and you end up with greedy winning.

 Such checks are mostly invoked when your morals are extreme, usually at d12 or d20.